-Kmart used to be quite common in Canada up until The Hudson Bay Company bought up their 112 locations in 1998 and converted most of them into Zellers.
-It's a real shame since Kmart (unlike the newly dead Target Canada) was the last true competitor to Walmart Canada.
-To this day, Walmart still reigns supreme. - BKAllmighty
+Kmart used to be quite common in Canada until The Hudson Bay Company bought up their 112 locations in 1998 and converted most of them into Zellers.
+It's a real shame, since Kmart (unlike the newly dead Target Canada) was the last true competitor to Walmart Canada.
+To this day, Walmart still reigns supreme.

-Sears Canada is not doing too well, let's just say.
-They may soon find themselves added to the Canadian business graveyard that is ever increasing.
+Sears Canada is not doing well, let's just say that.
+They may soon find themselves added to the ever-increasing Canadian business graveyard.
 But who do we want as a replacement?
-Probably the first thing anyone here in Canada will think of is Macy's.
-The American high-end juggernaut would be welcomed with open arms, no doubt, at a time when the only news surrounding businesses in Canada is about them closing.
-And now that Hudson's Bay has begun to bring Saks Fifth Avenue to Canada, now might be the time to make the move, Macy's. - BKAllmighty
+The first store that comes to mind for anyone here in Canada is probably Macy's.
+This American high-end juggernaut would no doubt be welcomed with open arms.
+Especially at a time when the only news surrounding businesses in Canada is about closures.
+Now that Hudson's Bay has started bringing Saks Fifth Avenue to Canada, it might be the time for Macy's to make a move.

-This primarily-Californian grocery chain has been talked about for a while now, here in Canada.
-Apparently people really want it to cross the border.
-I'll be honest when I say that I know almost nothing about this whole ordeal but the people have spoken.
-We want Trader Joe's. - BKAllmighty
+This primarily Californian grocery chain has been discussed for a while now in Canada.
+Apparently, people really want it to cross the border.
+I'll be honest.
+I know almost nothing about this whole ordeal, but the people have spoken.
+We want Trader Joe's.

-Just this past January (2015), Sony closed all of its 14 stores across Canada.
-I certainly wasn't happy to heat the news and I'm sure very few people were. - BKAllmighty
+Just this past January 2015, Sony closed all 14 of its stores across Canada.
+I certainly wasn't happy to hear the news, and I'm sure very few people were.

 What?
 You don't get Sony there anymore?
-That's just unbelievable, particularly with Sony being the enormous market king that it is.
+That's just unbelievable, especially with Sony being the enormous market king that it is.

-Canadian shoppers probably recognize the stores, Bluenotes (formerly Thrifty's) and Tip Top Taylors.
-Well, BiWay used to be their brother.
-It was a discount apparel and general store that was once quite abundant before 2001.
-I liked it growing up so I don't really see why they closed. - BKAllmighty
+Canadian shoppers probably recognize the stores Bluenotes (formerly Thrifty's) and Tip Top Taylors.
+Well, BiWay used to be their sibling.
+It was a discount apparel and general store that was quite abundant before 2001.
+I liked it growing up, so I don't really see why it closed.